tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 [Info/Query Connection](#infoquery-connection), and
 [Snapshot Connection](#snapshot-connection).
-It is common for an application to maintain a distinct copy of the state for each, and for the states to be synchronized during `Commit`.
+It is common for an application to maintain a distinct copy of the state for each connection, which are synchronized upon `Commit` calls.

 #### Concurrency